 - Capitalize an article – the, a, an – or words of fewer than four letters if it is the first or last word in a title.

 Of Mice and Men, For Whom the Bell Tolls, The Rise and Fall of the Third Reich

-Use quotes (“”) when referring to the title of a magazine, webzine or newspaper article.
+- Use quotes (“”) when referring to the title of an article from a magazine, webzine or newspaper.

 Example: “Charlestown to Get New Grocery Store”

-When you refer to the proper title of a website, not its url, use the preferred spelling by the site.
-For example: Yahoo! and www.yahoo.com; eBay at www.ebay.com.; edX, at www.edx.org.
+- When you refer to the proper title of a website, not its url, use the preferred spelling by the site.
+For example: Yahoo! and www.yahoo.com; eBay and www.ebay.com.; edX and www.edx.org.
 Do not put website titles in italic or quotes.